bcgov/designatedlands/README.md

     Note that `designatedlands.py` uses the above database credentials as the default.
 If you need to change these (for example, changing the port to avoid conflicting with a system installation), modify the `db_url` parameter in the config file you supply to designatedlands (see below).

     As long as you don't remove this container, it will retain all the data you put in it.
-To start it up again:
+If you have shut down Docker or the container, you can start it up again with this command:

-          docker start dlpg
+          $ docker start dlpg

 ## Usage